-As it is protected area, the sea around Saona Island is very rich.
+As it is a protected area, the sea around Saona Island is very rich.
 You have amazing shallow and deep, dive sites where you can enjoy the beauty of the coral reef and the colorful Caribbean fish.

 A lot of people prefer to snorkel, so they do it in shallow reefs where most of the species can be seen there too.
 If you see turtles and 50 years old stingrays while snorkeling it is not a surprise!

-No strong currents, make this side of Dominican Republic, one of the easiest dives or snorkeling you will ever have.
+No strong currents, make this side of the Dominican Republic, one of the easiest dives or snorkeling you will ever have.